-“It was called a disaster, a tragedy and it was probably one of the worst of those kinds of accidents that had happened up to that time in Michigan," says Graydon Meints, a member of the Lexington Group (a national organization of railroad historians.)
+“It was called a disaster, a tragedy and it was probably one of the worst of those kinds of accidents that had happened up to that time in Michigan," said Graydon Meints, a member of the Lexington Group—a national organization of railroad historians.

 Meints worked for the New York Central railroad for 10 years.
 He says about five or six people died in the crash.
 The train pushed the street car about a block down the track to Academy Street.

 “The car disintegrated as it was being shoved down the track.
-But there were two women - when it all came to a stop - there were still two women seated in the car that were unhurt,” he says.
+But there were two women—when it all came to a stop—there were still two women seated in the car that were unhurt,” he said.

 Carlson says the accident made headlines across the country.
 The accounts were pretty explicit.
 One woman was described as unrecognizable after the accident.

 “Her husband identified her just by the clothing she was wearing.
-So it was awful,” she says.
+So it was awful,” she said.

 Meints says the wreck spurred locals to make some safety changes.

-“The streetcar company put in a rule that every streetcar had to stop when it came to a railroad track before it went across,” he says.
+“The streetcar company put in a rule that every streetcar had to stop when it came to a railroad track before it went across,” he said.

 The city also started enforcing its 10 miles per hour speed limit for trains.

 But how did all of this lead to the creation of West Main Park?
 Meints explains: